Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 *Fantastic!
 Recognizing the broad applications of AI helps us appreciate its integration into our lives!*

 ### LLMs in your business
+Evelyn is developing the business plan for TechSip Dreams, an AI driven coffee house.

+During her planning she wants to ensure that she is leveraging LLMs to help power her business.
+Which of the following are potential applications that Evelyn could consider utilizing LLMs?